SmItH197/SteamAuthentication/README.md

 Upload the `steamauth` folder.

-Open up steamauth.php and change localhost to your domain Find $api_key on line 5 and set it to the api key you got from http://steamcommunity.com/dev/apikey
+Open up steamauth.php and change localhost to your domain.
+Now find $api_key on line 5 and set it to the api key you got from http://steamcommunity.com/dev/apikey .
+Now do the same with the $api_key variable on line 3 of userInfo.php.

 Now in your file add the following at the top: